XLab-Tongji/microservice-testing4opnfv-draft/README.md

 - [Nameko](https://github.com/nameko/nameko)
 - [JinJia2](http://jinja.pocoo.org/)
 - [Flask](http://flask.pocoo.org/)
-- [RabbitMQ as a Service](https://www.cloudamqp.com/#/) We just use a public rabbitMQ service instead of installing a private rabbitMQ `{username:xthidnmx,password:naMqLqyPbJlrtYBkm-ZTYcdiIpZcwJsC}`,if you want to use a private rabbitMQ service, you could also refer to this project [docker_nameko](https://github.com/chunchill/docker-nameko)
+- [RabbitMQ as a Service](https://www.cloudamqp.com/#/).For convenience,we just use a public FREE RabbitMQ service instead of installing a private rabbitMQ. the account of the public service is :`{username:xthidnmx,password:naMqLqyPbJlrtYBkm-ZTYcdiIpZcwJsC}`. if you want to use a private rabbitMQ service,you could also refer to the project [docker_nameko](https://github.com/chunchill/docker-nameko).
 - [Docker](https://www.docker.com/),the services are hosted with docker container
 - [Docker Compose](https://docs.docker.com/compose/)/[Kubernetes](https://kubernetes.io/),the services could be orchestrated with kubenetes or Docker compose